jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 # Conclusion
 This project successfully demonstrates how to build a robust, end-to-end incident response workflow using LimaCharlie (EDR) and Tines (SOAR).
 It showcases how to simulate a real-world threat using LaZagne on a virtual machine, detecting its presence, and funneling essential security details into an automated workflow.
-Upon detection, stakeholders are informed via Slack and email, and prompted analysts to make decisions to isolate compromised machines using a web interface.
+Upon detection, stakeholders are informed via Slack and email, and prompts analysts to decide whether to isolate compromised machines using a web interface.

-This system reduces response time drastically, minimizes human error, and assists with security teams to handle incidents more efficiently.
+This system reduces response time drastically, minimizes human error, and helps security teams handle incidents more efficiently.
 Its a proof-of-concept that highlights the importance of automation in modern security operations, letting analysts work on less repetitive tasks and focus on higher-impact investigations.
 Overall, this project showcases skills in detection, automation, integration, and cloud-based security architecture.

 **Thank you for reading and checking out my project!**